atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 Objective: Return a 201 HTTP response code with a Customer JSON response body.

-1. Drag a ?Return?? activity from the Activity Bar -> Default-> Return onto the canvas and connect to MapperCustomer activity.
-Rename the activity to ?Return201?.
+1. Drag a 'Return' activity from the Activity Bar -> Default-> Return onto the canvas and connect to MapperCustomer activity.
+Rename the activity to 'Return201'.

 2. Map the Outputs of the Return201 activity.
-Set the ?code? field to 201 and responseBody->body to the MapperCustomer->output.
+Set the 'code' field to 201 and responseBody->body to the MapperCustomer->output.
 Click Save.

 | Field | Expression |
 |---|---|